 Watch closely for changes in your health, and be sure to contact your doctor if:

 - You have a new problem with your feet, such as:

 - A break in the skin that is not healing after several days.

 - You do not get better as expected.

-How can you care for diabetic neuropathy?
+How can you care for yourself when you have diabetic neuropathy?

 - Take your medicines exactly as prescribed.
 Call your doctor if you think you are having a problem with your medicine.

 - Try to keep blood sugar in your target range.

 - Follow your meal plan to know how much carbohydrate you need for meals and snacks.
 A registered dietitian or diabetes educator can help you plan meals.